Fredilly/article6-methodologies/docs/projects/phase-1-ingestion/ARTICLE6_INGEST_UPGRADE_PLAN.md

 ---

+- **Canonical environment**
+  - Codespaces/devcontainer is the reference environment for deciding if a phase is complete.
+  - Local Mac is for convenience only; if local behavior disagrees with Codespaces, treat the Codespaces result as truth.

 ## Progress Tracker

 The canonical list of phases and their statuses lives in `docs/projects/phase-1-ingestion/phase-status.json`.
 Update that file, then run `npm run plan:update:ingest` so this plan mirrors the Git-tracked truth.
 Checkbox legend: `[ ]` = not started, `[-]` = in progress, `[x]` = completed.